 However, doubts began to creep in when he found an aesthetician peering at his head when she was giving him a facial.
 Kats says that she suggested she could make some improvements with some additional scalp tattooing, and he signed up for what turned out to be what he describes as the most painful five hours of his life.
 Even more alarming, he claims, she drew in a new hairline that was completely different to his natural one, and generally made things worse.

-Another – non-invasive and pain-free – option for men concerned about losing their hair is to try a custom course featuring clinically-proven medications.
-At Belgravia, male hair loss treatment is offered on a personalised basis, based upon a client’s lifestyle and pattern of thinning, and using formulations of high strength minoxidil from those available at the in-clinic pharmacies, as well as the one-a-day oral drug finasteride 1mg – a DHT-blocker.
-These medications can be used alongside several additional hair growth boosters, as appropriate, allowing hairloss to be dealt with effectively and in the best way possible for each individual’s unique requirements.
+Another - non-invasive and pain-free - option for men concerned about losing their hair is to try a custom course featuring clinically-proven medications.
+Male hair loss treatment can revolve around one or both of the MHRA licensed and FDA approved drugs for this type of genetic thinning: topical formulations of high strength minoxidil, and the one-a-day oral drug finasteride 1mg - a DHT-blocker.
+These can be used alongside several additional hair growth supporting products, as appropriate, allowing hairloss to be dealt with effectively and in the best way possible for each individual's unique requirements.